geotom/geotom.github.io/tcs-ifds/tda-presentation-notes.md

   * PostGIS Extension - Provide GIS functions to PostgreSQL to store/serve geometry and do geoprocessing, relational tests
   * GeoServer - Publishes geographic data to the web (Communicate results)
   * Evaluate Results - Trust but verify.
 Discuss Unit Tests and manual calculations
-4. Aggregated Tables
+4. Aggregated Tables - Groups data in to tables for use in study
-  * On-screen Example - Explain how this SQL query finds the population of of people age 1 in each zone
+  * On-screen Example - Explain how this SQL query finds the population of of people age 1 in each zone.